Adapting an Ultrasonic Diagnostics AI Platform to Legacy Hardware: Dynamic DSP Pipeline Reengineering

 For legacy sensors with a sampling frequency Hz, the physical Nyquist limit is:

-The physical meaning of the Nyquist limit is straightforward: a digital instrument can only correctly capture and reconstruct sound frequencies that are at least twice as low as its sampling frequency.
+The physical meaning of the Nyquist limit is straightforward: a digital instrument can only correctly capture and reconstruct sound frequencies that are at least twice as low as its sampling frequency (the number of measurements the device takes per second).
 If the sound wave's frequency exceeds this threshold, the device is physically incapable of recording it.
 Any subsequent attempt to filter or analyze this out-of-bounds frequency band mathematically leads to severe signal distortions or computational errors.

 Attempting to pass the low-frequency signal from a legacy detector through standard mathematical filters configured for higher frequencies (exceeding the 3277 Hz Nyquist limit) triggered a critical calculation failure.
 The processing algorithm attempted to analyze non-existent frequency bands, leading to a computational overflow.